 I was already assisting the Investor Solutions team when the job came up, and it gave me the opportunity to step up and implement what I had learnt throughout my previous roles.
 I knew that this was the next step for my career, and it has seen me working alongside senior members of the business from all jurisdictions as well as running demonstrations for high profile prospects.

-Alongside this, I helped to implement our new Group ESG product which launched in November, and I am an active member of the CHESS committee (Charity, Health, Environment, Sports and Social), organising sports and social events for the UK & Ireland cluster.
+Alongside this, I have been instrumental in implementing our new Group ESG product, IQ-EQ Compass, which launched in January 2021 and I am an active member of the CHESS committee (Charity, Health, Environment, Sports and Social), organising sports and social events for the UK & Ireland cluster.

 What are you involved in outside of your role in IQ-EQ?